Eval Loop

 git add -Astages all changes - Commit — Creates a commit with the provided message

-- Record — Writes an attempt JSON to
+- Submit — Writes a pending attempt JSON to

 - Report — Shows the score and feedback to the agent